-In eliminating or reducing risks related to the use of the high-risk AI system, due consideration shall be given to the technical knowledge, experience, education, training to be expected by the user and the environment in which the system is intended to be used.
+With a view to In eliminating or reducing risks related to the use of the high-risk AI system, due consideration shall be given to the technical knowledge, experience, education, training to be expected by the user and the environment in which the system is intended to be used.

-5. High-risk AI systems shall be tested for the purposes of identifying the most appropriate risk management measures.
-Testing shall ensure that high-risk AI systems perform consistently for their intended purpose and they are in compliance with the requirements set out in this Chapter.

-- 6. Testing procedures shall be suitable to achieve the intended purpose of the AI system and do not need to go beyond what is necessary to achieve that purpose.
+- 5. High-risk AI systems shall be tested in order to for the purposes of identifying the most appropriate risk management measures.
+Testing shall ensure that high-risk AI systems perform consistently for in a manner that is consistent with their intended purpose and they are in compliance with the requirements set out in this Chapter. - 6.
+Testing procedures shall be suitable to achieve the intended purpose of the AI system and do not need to go beyond what is necessary to achieve that purpose.
 Testing procedures may include testing in real world conditions in accordance with Article 54a. - 7.
 The testing of the high-risk AI systems shall be performed, as appropriate, at any point in time throughout the development process, and, in any event, prior to the placing on the market or the putting into service.
 Testing shall be made against preliminarily defined metrics and probabilistic thresholds that are appropriate to the intended purpose of the high-risk AI system. - 8.
 When implementing tThe risk management system described in paragraphs 1 to 7 shall give specific consideration to shall be given to whether the high-risk AI system is likely to be accessed by or have an impact on persons under the age of 18 children. - 9.
-For credit institutions regulated by Directive 2013/36/EU, the aspects described in paragraphs 1 to 8 shall be part of the risk management procedures established by those institutions pursuant to Article 74 of that Directive.
+For providers of high-risk AI systems that are credit institutions subject to requirements regarding internal risk management processes under relevant sectorial Union law regulated by Directive 2013/36/EU, the aspects described in paragraphs 1 to 8 may shall be part of the risk management procedures established by those institutions pursuant to that law Article 74 of that Directive.